The Unholy starring Jeffrey Dean Morgan is a lackluster horror film. And I’m being generous.

 When she begins to hear and speak, the transition is so facile and convoluted.
 It completely glossed over the genuine audiological struggles a deaf person would have just to string sounds together properly.

 As depicted, deaf people are unfortunately susceptible to the “work of Satan” since they may have had limited exposure to the real world.
 They perhaps don’t understand what is “good” and what isn’t, purely from having no reference point.

 Through the spirit of Mary, Alice was given the gift of hearing, speaking, and miracle-working.
-But these gifts came with a price and she started endangering the town’s folks and their souls, just to bring her master back to life.
+But these gifts came with a price, She began endangering the town’s folks and their souls just to bring her master back to life.